redstone99/hass-alert2/README.md

 This alert would start firing if the temperature drops below 50 and won't stop firing until the temperature rises to at least 55.
 A corresponding logic applies when a `maximum` is specified.
 Both `minimum` and `maximum` may be specified together.

 A `condition` may be specified along with a `threshold`.
 In this case, the alert fires when the condition is true AND the threshold value is out of bounds.  `delay_on_secs` is another form of hysteresis that may be specified to reduce false alarms.
 It requires an alert condition be true or threshold be exceed for at least the specified number of seconds before firing.
+Note on a corner case: the count of seconds for delay_on_secs does not reset if the value switches instantaneously from exceeding the minimum to exceeding the maximum.

 #### Common alert features